 The L-1 visa does permit holders to apply for a US Green Card, provided they satisfy the eligibility criteria.

-It is then a matter of waiting for your ‘priority date’ is current with the Department of State’s final action dates.
+It is then a matter of waiting for the ‘priority date’ is current with the Department of State’s final action dates.
 These dates are made available in the DoS monthly visa bulletin.

-Once your I-140 petition is approved, your priority date will be current and you will be able to submit an I-485 form to have your status adjusted from nonimmigrant L1 status to your new lawful permanent residency under a green card.
+Once the I-140 petition is approved, the priority date will be current and the applicant will be able to submit an I-485 form to have their status adjusted from nonimmigrant L1 status to lawful permanent residency under a green card.

-It is important to note that you can use the premium processing service for all I-140 petitions as well, shortening the usual six-month L1 to green card processing time to 15 calendar days.
+It is important to note that the premium processing service can be used for all I-140 petitions as well, shortening the usual six-month L1 to green card processing time to 15 calendar days.
 However, the I-485 processing time is generally between six to eight months and this form cannot be expedited by premium processing.